KonaTeam/kona-api/sections/risks.md

 Risks
 ========

-This API allows you to create, read, update, delete, and manage risks in spaces.
+This API allows you to create, read, delete, and manage risks in spaces.
 TODO: Disclaimer about needing Risk add-on.

 Schema  <a name='schema'></a>